-Creating the next generation of emergency response technologies requires a variety of innovations in intelligent system technologies, ranging from new models for data fusion, semantic understanding of data, modeling emergent events and actions in the environment, human-computer interaction (HCI), group behavior and dynamics, "Big Data" analytics, social media analytics, and scenariobased adaptive decision making, to multiobjective resource allocation.
-Intelligent systems to support emergency response is a broad topic, and no single special issue can do justice to all aspects of the evolving technologies.
-Here, we focus on opportunities and technologies to leverage new types of data and knowledge representation frameworks for emergency response.
+Creating the next generation of emergency management technologies requires a variety of innovations in intelligent system technologies ranging from new models for data fusion, semantic understanding of data, modeling emergent events and actions in the environment, HCI, group behavior and dynamics, "big-data" analytics, social media analytics, scenario-based adaptive decision making, to multi-objective resource allocation.
+Intelligent Systems to support emergency management is a broad topic, and no single special issue can do justice to all aspects of the evolving technologies.
+In this issue, we focus on opportunities and technologies to leverage new types of data and knowledge representation frameworks for emergency management.

-In the first article in this special issue, "Using Shared Procedural Knowledge for Virtual Collaboration Support in Emergency Response," Gerhard Wickler and his colleagues propose a collaborative knowledge creation and representation framework based on AI plan representations and built using MediaWiki, the open source and scalable collaborative document-editing facility that powers Wikipedia.
+In the paper entitled "Using Shared Procedural Knowledge for Virtual Collaboration Support in Emergency Management" Wickler, Tate, and Hansberger propose a collaborative knowledge creation and representation framework based on artificial intelligence plan representations and built using MediaWiki, the open source and scalable collaborative document editing facility that powers Wikipedia.
 The framework represents procedural knowledge in a wiki using an informal textual description marked up with formal tags based on a hierarchical task network used for AI planning.
 The tool can significantly reduce procedural uncertainty by making procedural knowledge explicitly available during disaster events in a familiar form via a Wiki.

-For the next article, "Heterogeneous and Stochastic Agent-Based Models for Analyzing Infectious Diseases' Super Spreaders," Wei Duan and his colleagues develop stochastic agent-based models to explore the spread of super spreaders-a small number of people who account for a large part of the population becoming infected.
-Identifying super spreaders has clear implications in preventing disease outbreak.
-The authors built an agent society, including models of severe acute respiratory syndrome epidemic progress, human contact patterns, weighted scale-free networks, and infection probabilities.
-Through computational experiments, they determine some key factors in what will make people super spreaders-these factors include a delayed amount of time before hospital admission, active contact patterns, and a high pathogen load and shedding rates.
+In the paper entitled "Heterogeneous and Stochastic Agent-based models for Characteristic Analysis for Super Spreaders in Infectious Diseases" Duan, Cao, Cui, Zheng, and Qiu develop stochastic agent-based models to explore the spread of super spreaders - a small number of individuals who account for a large part of the population to be infected.
+Identifying super spreaders has clear implications to preventing disease outbreak.
+The authors built an agent society including models of severe acute respiratory syndrome epidemic progress, human contact patterns, weighted scale-free networks, and infection probabilities and through computational experiments find some key factors that makes individuals super spreaders - these factors include long delayed admission time, active contact patterns, and high pathogen load and shedding rates.

-Next, using mobility data acquired from more than a million users Teerayut Horanont and his colleagues analyze human mobility and behavior during a large-scale crisis in the article "Large Scale Auto-GPS Analysis for Discerning Behavior Change during Crisis."
-This research has implications for understanding how humans react to catastrophic situations, revealing new avenues of research in crisis management.
+In the paper entitled "Large Scale Auto-GPS Analysis for Discerning Behavior Change During Crisis", Horanont, Witayangkurn1, Sekimoto and Shibasaki analyze human mobility and behavior during large scale crisis using mobility data acquired from over a million users.
+This research has implications to understanding how humans react to catastrophic situations revealing new avenues of research in crisis management.